Last updated 21st August, 2024

-This article breaks down all the costs involved with different types of house surveys.
-We cover a home buyers survey, building survey and full structural survey.
-On average you can expect to pay between £350-£400.
+This article breaks down all the costs involved with different house survey types.
+We explain a home buyers survey, a building survey and a full structural survey and break down the prices involved.
+On average you can expect to pay between £350-£400 for a standard condition report, while other surveys may be priced higher.

 Keep reading for more information!